polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Reactive-Demo.md

     kubectl apply -f ./libs/myslos/crds
     ```

-1. To generate an SLO controller, we need to tell the Polaris CLI which SLO mapping type is going to be handled by the controller.
+1. To generate an SLO controller, we need to tell the Polaris CLI which SLO Mapping type is going to be handled by the controller.
 This is done using the `--sloMappingTypePkg` and the `--sloMappingType` arguments.
-If the SLO mapping type package is configured as a [lookup path](https://www.typescriptlang.org/tsconfig#paths) in the workspace's `tsconfig.base.json`, Polaris CLI knows that the SLO mapping type is available locally, otherwise, it installs the respective npm package.
+If the SLO Mapping type package is configured as a [lookup path](https://www.typescriptlang.org/tsconfig#paths) in the workspace's `tsconfig.base.json`, Polaris CLI knows that the SLO Mapping type is available locally, otherwise, it installs the respective npm package.

     ```sh
     # Generate an SLO controller project for the EfficiencySloMapping in apps/eff-controller